Structure of the polynomials in preconditioned BiCG algorithms and the switching direction of preconditioned systems: Conclusions

 We have shown the mechanism that determines the direction of such a preconditioned system; that is, the direction is determined by $\alpha_k$ and $\beta_k$, which are constructed by biorthogonal and biconjugate operations.
 However, the biorthogonal and biconjugate structures of the polynomials of the four PBiCG methods are all the same.
 Therefore, we have identified that the final factor that can switch the direction of such a preconditioned system is the construction and setting of the ISRV.
 In particular, we have shown that the direction of the preconditioned system has never been fixed without using the relation $\tvc{r}^\SH_0 = \tvc{r}_0$.
 Furthermore, we have shown an additional theorem regarding the definition of the direction of a preconditioned system for a BiCG method for solving linear equations.
 In other words, the construction and setting of the ISRV affect not only the shadow system, but also the linear system on the direction of the preconditioned system, due to the inner product of $\alpha_k$ and $\beta_k$.

-These properties of PBiCG methods are commonly discussed in the literature of preconditioned bi-Lanczos-type algorithms, for example, preconditioned CGS (PCGS) and preconditioned BiCG stabilized (PBiCGStab) algorithms \cite{vorst1992}.
-PCGS algorithms are congruent to the direction of the preconditioning conversion, and this has already been analyzed \cite{itoh2016a}; PBiCGStab algorithms are not congruent, and they will be analyzed as an area of future work.
+These properties of PBiCG methods are commonly discussed in the literature of preconditioned bi-Lanczos-type algorithms, for example, preconditioned CGS (PCGS) and preconditioned BiCG stabilized (PBiCGStab) algorithms \cite{vorst1992}, and so on.
+Further, \Thm~\ref{thm:dir_prec_by_isrv} presented by this paper is able to be extended to a variety of preconditioned bi-Lanczos-type algorithms.
+On the other hand, PCGS algorithms are congruent to the direction of the preconditioning conversion, and this has already been analyzed \cite{itoh2019a}; though, PBiCGStab algorithms are not congruent, and they will be analyzed as an area of future work.